 Another important consideration is that IRS regulations offer the opportunity to withdraw company stock from inside a 401(k) under favorable tax conditions.
 Specifically, under special rules, the withdrawal is subject to tax at the executive’s ordinary income tax rate on only the cost basis of the stock, which can be considerably lower than the current market value.
 The appreciation realized since the stock was originally purchased in the 401(k) is not taxed as income until the stock is sold by the executive.
 This appreciation in value of the stock, while held in the 401(k), is then taxed at the more favorable long-term capital gains rate even if the stock is sold the day after it is withdrawn from the 401(k).
 This tax break is often referred to as NUA, which stands for Net Unrealized Appreciation.
 Any appreciation in excess of the NUA is taxed as long-term or short-term capital gains at the time of sale, depending on how long the stock was held after distribution.

-While any tax break from the IRS warrants through consideration, NUA is not always the best long-term strategy.
-It can be better to simply roll the stock over into a traditional IRA and enjoy the benefits of the tax deferred accumulation inside the IRA, if the assets are left in the IRA for a long-enough period.
+While any tax break from the IRS warrants thorough consideration, NUA is not always the best long-term strategy.
+It can be better to simply roll the stock over into a traditional IRA and enjoy the benefits of the tax deferred accumulation inside the IRA, if the assets are left in the IRA for a long- enough period.

-The optimal strategy is going to be contingent on your unique circumstances and goals.
-Regardless of tax treatment, you should probably consider selling all or part of your company stock in order to diversify and reduce your downside risk, particularly if you have other assets tied to the success of the company.
+The optimal strategy will be contingent on your unique circumstances and goals.
+Regardless of tax treatment, it is often wise to consider selling all or part of your company stock to help diversify and reduce your downside risk, particularly if you have other assets tied to the success of the company.

 Loans are permitted from qualified plans under specific circumstances.
-If permitted by the plan, the maximum loan amount generally cannot exceed 50 percent of your vested account balance.
-And, the total amount borrowed from the plan — this loan and all others — cannot exceed $50,000.
+If permitted by the plan, the maximum loan amount generally cannot exceed 50% of your vested account balance.
+And, the total amount borrowed from the plan, including this loan and all others, cannot exceed $50,000.
 Any greater amount could trigger taxable distributions.